-We are a global company and therefore our business, results of operations and financial condition are impacted by global macroeconomic conditions.
-Macroeconomic events such as rising inflation, recession, equity market volatility, growing geopolitical tensions, war, declines in income or asset values, decreased spending, changes to fuel and other energy costs, public health crises, supply chain disruptions, trade restrictions and sanctions, and the COVID-19 pandemic have caused economic volatility, which has and may continue to harm our business, financial condition, and results of operations, and may cause an extended downturn in the worldwide economy, which would further harm our business, financial condition and results of operations.
+We are a global company and therefore our business, results of operations, and financial condition are impacted by global macroeconomic conditions.
+Macroeconomic events such as rising inflation, recession, equity market volatility, global banking concerns, geopolitical tensions, war, declines in income or asset values, decreased spending, changes to fuel and other energy costs, public health crises, supply chain disruptions, trade restrictions and sanctions, and the COVID-19 pandemic have caused economic volatility, which has and may continue to harm our business, financial condition, and results of operations, and may cause an extended downturn in the worldwide economy, which would further harm our business, financial condition and results of operations.
 Economic volatility and adverse economic conditions have affected and may continue to affect the demand for our products and our customers' products.
-Reduced demand for our products could result in significant decreases in our sales and margins.
-The future effects of macroeconomic events on our business are uncertain and difficult to predict.
+Reduced demand for our customers' products has led to a buildup of inventory at many of our customers, including distributors and their affiliates, partners, and contract manufacturers, which has and may continue to adversely affect demand for our products.
+Reduced demand for our products could result in significant decreases in our sales and margins, and could materially harm our results of operations.
+The future effects of macroeconomic events on our business and results of operations, including inventory levels at our customers and their affiliates, partners, and contract manufacturers as well as demand for our products, are uncertain and difficult to predict.

 A deterioration in credit markets as a result of macroeconomic events could also limit our ability to obtain external financing to fund our operations and capital expenditures.
 We may experience losses on our holdings of cash and investments due to failures of financial institutions and other parties.
-Further, adverse economic conditions may also result in a higher rate of losses on our accounts receivables due to credit defaults.
+Further, adverse economic conditions may also result in a higher rate of losses on our accounts receivable due to credit defaults.
 As a result, global macroeconomic conditions have had and may continue to have a material adverse effect on our business, results of operations, and financial condition.